Depok West Java, Indonesia Travel Guide

 Pack light for ease of movement in a bustling city.
 Roll clothes to save space and minimize wrinkles.
 Consider packing cubes for organization.

-Keep important documents, medications, and valuables in your carry-on luggage.
+Keep important documents, medications, and valuables in your carry-for your bags.
 Distribute cash and cards over different places to reduce risk.